Kamil-Jagodzinski/UM-dog_breeds/README.md

 -  Run each cell of jupyter file `preproc_data.ipynb`
 - 1st - change dir names to breeds names
 - 2nd - merge both dataset
+- 3rd - count each breed data quantity
-- 3rd - split new dataset to train, validation and test sets
+- 4th - split new dataset to train, validation and test sets
-- 4th - create new labels
+- 5th - create new labels

 ## Used technologies:
 - python3,